cspades/predi-home/README.md

 **Unsupervised Learning** - Clustering on checkpoint training data in the time-series form $$\{s_t\}_{t=1}^{N}$$ to classify state trajectories in an episode or period of time.
 Construct an index for the classes to the training data, and analyze the performance of the re-trained (or "recovered") policy after removing specified classes of trajectories from the checkpoint training set as a function of the memory capacity of the checkpoint training dataset $$C$$.
 In particular, validate if the predictive policy has arguably "un-learned" the deactivated activities with minimal degradation in performance for activated activities in controlling the features of the smart home.

+## GitHub Repository Contents/Deliverables

+Code/programs and design architecture for Predi-Home, including supporting control, data processing, and communication programs in Python, and the training/deployment code for the neural net on AWS that operates as designed if connected to a computer running HomeI/O or a compatible control API for smart homes.

+**predi-home-control.py** is the Python program that executes the smart-home control and machine learning algorithm.

+**predi-home-ML.py** is a subset of the previous program utilized to optimize and tune the machine learning component.

+**EngineIO.dll**, **Python.Runtime.dll**, and **clr.pyd** are necessary libraries and programs to communicate with HomeI/O.

+**home-io-devices-map-en.pdf** is the blueprint of the architecture and features of the smart-home.

+**(location)\_sched\_#.mat/txt** are MATLAB matrices and CSV's containing corresponding time-series feature (i.e., lights) data from source (location) utilized for the machine learning component of Predi-Home.

+**time_conv.m** and **time_samp.m** converts the 24-hour time to a sample time index and vice versa, in order to manufacture the smart-home feature data from annotations on the CASAS dataset.

+**Project Status** - In-Progress!

 ## Tech & Resources

 **Project Website** - [cspades / predi-home](https://cspades.github.io/predi-home/)